The Kardashians

 The Kardashians premiered on April 14, 2022, on the streaming service Hulu; its first season consisted of 10 episodes.
 Before the series debuted, it was greenlit by Hulu for a multi-season launch with a total of forty episodes.
-The second season also contained ten episodes, which premiered on September 22, 2022; a third season is in production.
+All of the seasons consisted of ten episodes each; the first four premiered bi-annually.
+The second season premiered in September 2022, followed by the third and fourth seasons in May and September 2023, and the fifth season in May 2024.
+The Kardashians was renewed for a sixth and seventh season in July 2024; which premiered in February and October 2025 respectively.